Days Countdown

 Understanding World Wildlife Day

-World Wildlife Day is celebrated on March 3rd each year and serves as a global reminder of the importance of preserving the world’s wildlife and their habitats.
-This observance was established by the United Nations General Assembly in 2013 to highlight the significance of wildlife conservation and to raise awareness about the challenges facing the natural world.
+World Wildlife Day is observed on March 3rd each year.
+The United Nations General Assembly established the day in 2013 to highlight wildlife conservation and draw attention to the pressures facing animal and plant species around the world.

 The Origins of World Wildlife Day